 - Registering your business and name with the Dutch Chamber of Commerce

 - Registering with the Trade Register and Tax Office

 - Paying employee insurance

 - Conducting a risk inventory and evaluation

 The most common type of subsidiary in the Netherlands is a private limited liability company known as a Besloten Vennootschap or BV.
 You can also incorporate as a public limited liability company called a Naamloze Vennootschap or NV.

 Netherlands subsidiary laws vary based on what company you decide to incorporate.
-For example, you’ll need a minimum share capital of 1 EUR for a BV.
-At least one share needs to have voting rights while one has profit rights, or you can have a single share with a combination of both.
-BVs also can’t issue share certificates or bearer shares.
+For example, there is no minimum share capital for establishing a BV, but BVs can’t issue share certificates or bearer shares.
 On the other hand, NVs need a minimum share capital of 45,000 EUR but do not have the same restrictions as a BV.

 Without an established subsidiary, your company will not be recognized in the Netherlands.
 The most significant advantage of subsidiary setup is that it’s the first step to hiring employees, establishing a payroll, and conducting official business in the country.

 While the entire setup process takes about a month in the Netherlands, this is a month you lose before you can even onboard an employee.